ChenjieSU/always_learning_google_products/google_analytics/03-advanced_google_analytics/part_1.md

 ### 1.2.1 Video: Categorizing data into users and sessions (6:06)

 - How Google Analytics processes data:
-  - Determines whether user is new or returning
+  1. Determines whether user is new or returning
-  - Categorizes hits into sessions
+  1. Categorizes hits into sessions
-  - Combines data from the tracking code with other data
+  1. Combines data from the tracking code with other data

-New vs. Returning Users
+**Step 1:** New vs. Returning Users

 - User loads page -> Google generates random ID for user's cookie
-  - If there is an existing ID, user is returning, else they are new
+  - Browsers store different cookies for different sites
-  - This is not explained very well...
+  - If there is already a cookie containing an ID for the site, the user is returning, else they are new
 - Limitations:
   - Technique can be thwarted if user disallows or clears cookies
   - Different devices are interpreted as different users, unless User ID feature is turned on (covered later)

-Defining sessions
+**Step 2:** Defining sessions

 - Sessions begin when users first visit the site
 - Sessions end after 30 minutes pass without any hits